PanagiotisDataHub/Excel_Projects-Data_Analytics/1_Project-Dashboard/README.md

 ![Presentation1-github](https://github.com/user-attachments/assets/322a9c73-8513-4638-9dde-df7f1185a194)

 ## Introduction
-This salary dashboard was created to help job seekers and professionals analyze salaries for their desired roles and ensure they are fairly compensated.
+This salary dashboard was designed to help job seekers and professionals analyze salaries for various data-related roles and ensure they receive fair compensation.

 The dataset comes from the [Excel for Data Analytics Course](https://youtu.be/pCJ15nGFgVg?si=skanFq232Z0CcfGg) course by [Luke Barousse](https://github.com/lukebarousse) and [Kelly Adams](https://github.com/kellyjadams).
 It includes real-world job postings from 2023, providing insights into job titles, salaries, locations, and required skills.

 ---

 ## Data Jobs Dataset
-The dataset used for this project contains **real-world data science job postings from 2023**.
-It is sourced from the **Excel for Data Analytics course**, which provides a foundation in data analysis using Excel.
+This dataset offers a **detailed snapshot of the data job market**, helping professionals understand salary trends and skill demands.
+It is based on job postings from **2023** and serves as a valuable resource for industry insights.

 This dataset includes detailed information on:
 - 👨‍💼 **Job titles** – Common roles in the data industry